 Apply, analyse and evaluate the concepts, principles and procedures of effective construction health and safety management planning, policy, work procedures, talks, inspection and auditing

-36 contact hours plus 100 hours practical in industry
+36 hours plus 100 hours practical in industry

-Contact hours consists of 6 days (6 hours/day)
+Online hours consists of 6 days (interactive sessions with facilitators)